-INCIDENT - An emergency which impacts upon a localized community or geographical area, but not requiring the co-ordination and significant multi-agency emergency management activities at a District or State level.
+INCIDENT - An emergency which impacts a localised community or geographical area, but does not require the coordination and significant multi-agency emergency management activities at a District or State level.

 INCIDENT COMMAND POST (ICP) - refer to the FORWARD COMMAND POST (FCP) or ON-SITE JOC definitions.